 Status effects: Status effects are temporary effects that alter the stats or available actions of a character.

-Blinded: In addition to being blind, Blind creatures cannot make any skill checks that require vison and have a -3 penalty on melee attacks and a -5 penalty to ranged attacks.
+Blinded: In addition to being blind, Blind creatures cannot make any skill checks that require vision and have a -3 penalty on melee attacks and a -5 penalty to ranged attacks.

 Dying: Dying creatures are considered vulnerable, their speed is reduced to 1, they no longer threaten squares with their weapons, their actions are limited (see death and dying), and other creatures may occupy their square unless the dying creature is huge or larger.